silkimen/gulp-stopwatch/README.md

 #### options.handler
 Type: `Function`

-Define a custom handler which is called for every registered event (see usage examples).
+Define a custom handler which is called for every registered event with the attributes `argv`, `dateFormat`, `duration`, `task`, `type` and additional attributes passed in by gulp (see usage examples).

 #### options.dateFormat
 Type: `String`